zerohd4869/DialogueCRN/README.md

 ### Dataset

-The original datasets can be found at [IEMOCAP](https://sail.usc.edu/iemocap/), [SEMAINE](https://semaine- db.eu) and [MELD](https://github.com/SenticNet/MELD).
+The original datasets can be found at [IEMOCAP](https://sail.usc.edu/iemocap/), [SEMAINE](https://semaine-db.eu) and [MELD](https://github.com/SenticNet/MELD).

-Following previous works (Hazarika et al., 2018b; Majumder et al., 2019; Ghosal et al., 2019), we leverage a CNN layer with max-pooling to exact context-free textual features from the transcript of each utterance.
+In this work, we focus on emotion recognition in textual conversations.
+Following previous works (CMN, DialogueRNN, DialogueGCN, et al.), raw features of textual modality are extracted by using TextCNN.

 ### Training/Testing